 Average Fuel Price Adelaide is sourced from the Australian Automobile Association Unemployment data is from the Australian Bureau of Statistics Table 7.
-Labour force status by Sex - South Australia - Trend, Seasonally adjusted and Original, Cat No. 6202.0.55.001 Labour Force, Australia, 2008 (data is not available yet for 2009)
+Labour force status by Sex - South Australia - Trend, Seasonally adjusted and Original, Cat No. 6202.0.55.001 Labour Force, Australia)